 See, e.g., United States v.
-LSL Biotechnologies, 379 F3d 672, 683 (9th Cir 2004) ('The FTAIA provides the standard for establishing when subject-matter jurisdiction exists over a foreign restraint of trade.').
+LSL Biotechnologies, 379 F3d 672, 683 (9th Cir.
+2004). ('The FTAIA provides the standard for establishing when subject-matter jurisdiction exists over a foreign restraint of trade.')

 The Supreme Court decisions of Arbaugh v.
 Y&H Corp, 546 US 500 (2006) and Reed Elsevier, Inc v.
 Muchnick, 559 US 154 (2010) explained that courts should interpret a statute as imposing jurisdictional limitations where Congress has explicitly articulated it as such.
-Those circuits to address the FTAIA since Arbaugh have treated the statute as imposing a substantive merits limitation, not a jurisdictional bar.
+Those circuits to address the Foreign Trade Antitrust Improvements Act of 1982 [FTAIA] since Arbaugh have treated the statute as imposing a substantive merits limitation, not a jurisdictional bar.
 See, e.g., Animal Sci Prods, Inc v.
-China Minmetals Corp, 654 F3d 462 (3d Cir 2011) (reasoning from the Supreme Court's opinion in Arbaugh that Congress must make a clear statement when a statutory limitation is intended to be jurisdictional, and finding no such clear statement in the FTAIA); Minn-Chem, Inc v.
-Agrium Inc, 683 F3d 845 (7th Cir 2012) (treating the FTAIA as relating to the scope of coverage of antitrust laws as opposed to the courts' subject-matter jurisdiction, expressly overruling United Phosphorus Ltd v.
-Angus Chem Co, 322 F3d 942 (7th Cir 2003)); US v.
-Hui Hsiung, 778 F3d 738 (9th Cir 2015).
+China Minmetals Corp, 654 F3d 462 (3d Cir.
+2011) (reasoning from the Supreme Court's opinion in Arbaugh that Congress must make a clear statement when a statutory limitation is intended to be jurisdictional, and finding no such clear statement in the FTAIA); Minn-Chem, Inc v.
+Agrium Inc, 683 F3d 845 (7th Cir.
+2012) (treating the FTAIA as relating to the scope of coverage of antitrust laws as opposed to the courts' subject-matter jurisdiction, expressly overruling United Phosphorus Ltd v.
+Angus Chem Co, 322 F3d 942 (7th Cir.
+2003)); US v.
+Hui Hsiung, 778 F3d 738 (9th Cir.
+2015).

 Departing from its prior decision in US v.
-LSL Biotechnologies, 379 F3d 672 (9th Cir 2004), the Ninth Circuit held that '[t]he FTAIA does not limit the power of the federal courts; rather, it provides substantive to clarify the text of the Act, which reaches trade 'among the several states, or with foreign nations'.27 This has important consequences in the criminal context.
-As a substantive element of the offence, the government must adequately allege that the foreign conduct involves either import commerce, or a 'direct, substantial, and reasonably foreseeable' effect on US commerce when bringing an indictment.28 Outside the pleading context, the court must also take the plaintiff's or government's allegations as true for the purposes of deciding a motion to dismiss, and the plaintiff or government will have to prove the FTAIA's requirements at trial to the finder of fact.
+LSL Biotechnologies, 379 F3d 672 (9th Cir.
+2004), the Ninth Circuit held that '[t]he FTAIA does not limit the power of the federal courts; rather, it provides substantive elements under the Sherman Act in cases involving non-import trade with foreign nations'.
+Hui Hsiung, 778 F3d at 753.
+In Lotes Co, Ltd v.
+Hon Hai Precision Industry Co, Ltd, 753 F3d 395 (2nd Cir.
+2014), the Second Circuit likewise endorsed the substantive nature of the FTAIA, overruling its prior decision in Filetech SA v.
+France Telecom SA, 157 F3d 922 (2nd Cir.
+1998).

+nations'.
+This has important consequences in the criminal context.
+As a substantive element of the offence, the government must adequately allege that the foreign conduct involves either import commerce, or a 'direct, substantial, and reasonably foreseeable' effect on US commerce when bringing an indictment.
+Outside the pleading context, courts must also take a plaintiff's or government's allegations as true for the purposes of deciding a motion to dismiss, and the plaintiff or government will have to prove the FTAIA's requirements at trial to the finder of fact.

-A recent case to confront these issues was United States v.
-AU Optronics Corp,29 in which the government charged a Taiwanese company and its executives with price fixing in the sale of liquid crystal displays (LCDs).
-The case was one of a very few in which the defendants in an international cartel prosecution did not seek plea bargains but instead litigated through trial, which meant the court confronted several issues of first impression.30 AU Optronics contended that, because the government had not adequately alleged either of the two prongs of the FTAIA, the court should dismiss the indictment.31 The court in AU Optronics ultimately did not address that issue, holding that the indictment sufficiently alleged both 'import trade or import commerce' under the FTAIA and a domestic conspiracy to which the requirements of the FTAIA did not apply.
+One case that confronted these issues was United States v.
+AU Optronics Corp, in which the government charged a Taiwanese company and its executives with price-fixing in the sale of liquid crystal displays (LCDs).
+The case is one of a very few in which the defendants in an international cartel prosecution have not sought plea bargains but instead litigated through trial, which meant the court confronted several issues of first impression.
+AU Optronics contended that, because the government had not adequately alleged either of the two prongs of the FTAIA, the court should dismiss the indictment.
+The court ultimately did not address that issue, holding that the indictment sufficiently alleged both 'import trade or import commerce' under the FTAIA and a domestic conspiracy to which the requirements of the FTAIA did not apply.